-The solar panels and wind turbines that generate clean energy are often placed in locations far from population centers.
+The 6.6 kw solar system melbourne and wind turbines that generate clean energy are often placed in locations far from population centers.
 To take advantage of that power, we need the infrastructure to bring the resulting electricity into homes and businesses.
 Electrical engineers working in renewable energy transmission and power grid development must address a wide range of issues, including:

 - Expanding and upgrading high-voltage transmission lines, choosing sites for new construction that minimize environmental impact

 - Accurately forecasting the demand for power and ensuring facilities have the flexibility and storage capabilities to meet those needs